openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 In a same-device protocol flow with `response_type` `id_token`, the response parameters will be returned in the URL fragment component, unless a different Response Mode was specified.

+In a same-device protocol flow with `response_type` `code`, the response parameters will be returned in HTTPS POST response body of the token response.

 In a cross-device protocol flow, upon completion of the authentication request, the Self-Issued OP directly sends a HTTP POST request with the authentication response to an endpoint exposed by the RP.

 The following is an informative example of a Self-Issued OP Response in a same-device protocol flow (`response_type` `id_token`):